igor-makarov/xcake/docs/Cookbook/App Extensions.md

 ## Create the extension target
 An App Extension target can be defined using `extension_for`.
 The following code sample demonstrates some of the required attributes and caveats of their usage.
 Note that app extension targets do not need to be linked to their containing target.

-- `configuration.product_bundle_identifier`
-    - Must use the main app's bundle identifier as a prefix.
-For example, if your main app's bundle identifier is `"com.MyApp"`, the app extension must have a bundle identifier like `"com.MyApp.MyExtension"`.
-- `target.system_frameworks`
-    - Must be set appropriately based on the type of extension it is.
-Today Extensions, for example, require `NotificationCenter`.
-You may want to try creating an App Extension in Xcode or referencing a pre-existing one to see which system frameworks are included for that extension type.

-You may also need to explicitly add `include_files` and `exclude_files` depending on how your project is structured.
-Xcake will infer some of these things based on the names of targets and folders, so you can try just running `xcake make` and seeing if anything is missing.

-A common use case might be to have a Shared folder for files like commonly used asset catalogs or source files.
-The contents of this folder will need to be manually added to `include_files` using a pattern like `Shared/**/*.*`.
 ```ruby
 extension_for main_target do ext_target
     ext_target.name = "MyExtension"